Hugo-Toledo/Stat-R-UNIPD/README.md

 ## :computer: R scripts

-If you want to use the scripts, please select, copy and paste the script in R. Otherwise you can download the PDF qith the solutions.
+If you want to use the scripts, please select, copy and paste the script in R. Otherwise you can download the PDF with the solutions.
 1. [Descriptive Statistics and Normality](scripts/normal.md)
     * [PDF with solutions](scripts/1.0_Normality.pdf)
 2. [One-Way ANOVA](scripts/anova1.md)